 A: We do offer several levels of training and support.
 Our reference materials and complementary guidance will help plan your installation and get up and running with your microwave.
 We also offer online support and repair servicing options should they be needed after installation.
 The microwave will also come with a full operator manual which can be used for reference in a great amount of detail.

 Upon commissioning we will give your operators a walk through of how to operate the machine safely and reliably.
 A very informative 2 day operator training course is available either at our manufacturing facility in Cedar Rapids, Iowa or arranged at your site should circumstances dictate (e.g. large class size).
-The class is aimed at teaching operators and maintenance personnel how to use the machine, general care and maintenance, some diagnostics as well as safety and basic microwave theory.
+The class is aimed at teaching operators and maintenance personnel how to use the machine, general care and maintenance, and some diagnostics, as well as safety and basic microwave theory.

 Q: Are there any safety issues or dangers with operating a microwave?

 A: Like working with any high-powered, industrial machine there are risks.
-However, these microwaves are designed and engineered with the utmost level of safety in mind.
+However, these microwaves are designed and engineered with the highest level of safety in mind.
 If the machines are operated and maintained they are absolutely, 100% safe.
-We strive to educate our customers how to safely operate the machinery.
-Although no negative health effects have ever been identified due to long-term exposure to low levels of microwave energy it is still good practice to routinely check your system.
+We strive to educate our customers on how to safely operate the machinery.
+Although no negative health effects have ever been identified due to long-term exposure to low levels of microwave energy it is still good practice to routinely check your system for microwave leakage.
 We recommend buying a microwave survey meter to routinely check your system for any amount of leakage.
 Regardless, the US Government has established strict standards for leakage from consumer and industrial microwave systems.
 Our Microwave system has been engineered to significantly exceed these standards.
 It is also worth noting that the levels deemed unsafe are for long term exposure and are magnitudes lower than the power you would need to burn exposed skin.